Development of Final Fantasy XV: Graphics

-During its initial development, Versus XIII used Crystal Tools, a proprietary game engine created by Square Enix for seventh-generation gaming hardware that would be used throughout the company for multiple games, including XIII and Final Fantasy XIV.
+During its initial development, Versus XIII used Crystal Tools, a proprietary game engine created by Square Enix for seventh-generation gaming hardware that would be used throughout the company for multiple games, including XIII and XIV.
 Later, Tabata described the Crystal Tools hardware as an extension of the technology of the previous gaming generation.
 During 2010, Nomura revealed that the team were using real world-based physical calculations to determine weather and cloud behavior in-game.
-By 2011, Nomura announced that the game was no longer using Crystal Tools, and instead used a specially designed proprietary gameplay engine combined by lighting technology from Luminous Engine, an engine built for eighth-generation gaming hardware.
+By 2011, the game was no longer using Crystal Tools, and instead used a specially designed proprietary gameplay engine combined by lighting technology from Luminous Engine, an engine built for eighth-generation gaming hardware.
 The focus on realism influenced the decision to incorporate the more advanced lighting technology, while the specially designed engine had a limited area of use.
 The troubles with the original engine and its transition was a factor in the title's prolonged production.

 The planned scale of the open world increased so much that the older technology eventually became obsolete as it was restricting the developers.
 The need to create new technology to cope with these problems further added to initial development difficulties.
 The original plan was to have interactive real-time event scenes.
 Nomura felt that regular storytelling cutscenes in other games interrupted gameplay and caused players to skip them.
 Furthermore, the development frame could theoretically be shortened as there was no need to create cutscenes-exclusive high-polygon character models.
 However, seamless transitions of these events into the gameplay were hard to achieve and instead increased the time that had to be invested by the team.
 After the full shift onto eighth-generation platforms, multiple planned elements were influenced by the new Luminous technology: the in-game cutscene camera was optimized to work similarly to the one used in pre-rendered movies, and more environmental and gameplay elements could be included such as an increased number of destructible environments and the player character's warping to faraway spots on the game maps.
 It also enabled Nomura to start experimenting with higher facial detail for enemies such as behemoths.